KhaledKanawati/EECE-490-Proj/README.md

-# DISCLAIMER: THERE WERE MORE COMMITS AND EDITS HOWEVER FOR SOME REASON WE DID A PUSH TO THE REPO AND ALL COMMITS ARE NO LONGER SHOWING, BUT CAN VIEW CONTRIBUTOR (JAD EIDO AND KHALED KANAWATI) TO SEE WE BOTH DID CONTRIBUTE AND COMMIT TO THE REPO, CONTRIBUTIONS ARE LISTED AT THE BOTTOM

 # EECE-490 Project Repository
+# Parkinson Disease Detection Through Voice

-This repository is maintained by the following team members:
+This repository is maintained by the following:

 - **Bahaa Hamdan**
 - **Jad Eido**